lllyasviel/stable-diffusion-webui-forge/README.md

 ### Changes

-I removed all WebUI's codes related to speed and memory optimization and reworked everything.
+Forge removes all WebUI's codes related to speed and memory optimization and reworked everything.

 All previous cmd flags like medvram, lowvram, medvram-sdxl, precision full, no half, no half vae, attention_xxx, upcast unet, ... are all REMOVED.
 Adding these flags will not cause error but they will not do anything now. **We highly encourage Forge users to remove all cmd flags and let Forge to decide how to load models.**